min-kim-careers/portfolio-showcase/README.md

 > [!NOTE]
-> ## The previous website is no longer operational because of unnecessary hosting expenses.
+> ## This website is no longer operational because of unnecessary hosting expenses.
 It has been replaced with an updated version.

 # Portfolio Website Showcase